AlabamaASRL/asset_asrl/doc/examples/examples.rst

 Examples
 =========

-The examples below are meant to introduce ASSET in two contexts: strictly as a python package, and as an open-source library that you may extend.
+The in-depth examples below are meant to demonstrate ASSET's capabilities as a generic optimal control and trajectory design software.
-New readers should begin at the beginning, since it's important to understand the library architecture and organization before using it to build anything.
+Many more examples may also be found in the :code:`/examples` folder of the ASSET Github Repo.

 .. toctree::
     :maxdepth: 2